KIZI/EasyMiner-Apriori-R/README.md

       * 202: This task is still in progress.
       * 404: The task is not exist or has been picked up.
       * 500: An error during mining process.

+Some examples of input PMML files are in the [test resource folder](https://github.com/KIZI/EasyMiner-Apriori-R/tree/master/src/test/resources).